djsubstance/Essential-JS-or-PHP-one-liners/README.md

  ------------------------------------------ [ Javascript Core Methods / Functions    ] --------------------------------------------------

+ Javascript Source  Sink
+\Understanding Sources and Sinks in the Context of Web Security In the context of web security, particularly with Cross-Site Scripting (XSS) and other injection attacks, the concepts of "sources" and "sinks" are crucial:

+Source: This is the origin of the data.
+It refers to the point where potentially malicious data enters the application.
+In the context of XSS, a source could be user input fields, query parameters, or any other entry point where data is received.

+Sink: This is the endpoint where the data is processed or executed.
+A sink is where the potentially malicious data can cause harm if it's not properly sanitized.
+Common sinks include places where data is inserted into the DOM, executed as JavaScript, or passed to APIs that perform sensitive operations.

 xhr.open: Initializes a new request (or re-initializes an existing one) in an XMLHttpRequest object with a specified method and URL. xhr.send: Sends the request.
 If the request is asynchronous (which is the default), this method returns as soon as the request is sent.
 fetch: A modern interface that allows you to make network requests similar to XMLHttpRequest.
 It returns promises and is more powerful and flexible.